20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 The Pepper Corydora is associated with the Corydoras genus of freshwater catfish.

-Pepper Corydoras, sometimes called peppered cory catfish, are one very relaxed freshwater fish and are a good choice for micro aquariums.
+Pepper Corydoras, sometimes called peppered cory catfish or salt and pepper corydoras, are one very relaxed freshwater fish and are a good choice for micro aquariums.

 In fact, it’s peaceful and calm to the point it appears lazy.